 Users will be provided with emergency messages that will include information about the emergency event, how best to respond, and where to receive further information.

-If you have any questions, recommendations, and concerns about this process, please discuss them with your supervisors or contact the Office of Safety and Business Continuity by email. firstname.lastname@example.org
+Applicants or students with any questions should contact the Office of Safety and Business Continuity by email. email@example.com

 - UT Southwestern Emergency Information Line 214‐645‐8879: In the event of a disaster that affects all or part of the campus, a number has been provided that students, faculty, and staff can call to hear general instructions as to what course of action they should follow.
 The message will be updated as information becomes available.

 UT Southwestern is committed to protecting the safety of those who work on, study at, or visit the campus, and to safeguarding the resources under its stewardship.
 UT Southwestern works to maintain a campus that is free of recognized hazards and in compliance with applicable local, state, and federal fire and life safety codes, as well as occupational safety best practices.